I was reading an article the other day about social media and it left me with a pit in my stomach.

-The article did a great job “selling” social media and getting you all pumped up, and then it takes a turn and starts to go on and on about how social media only really works if you dump loads of money into it.
+The article does a great job “selling” social media and getting you all pumped up, and then it takes a turn and starts to go on and on about how social media only really works if you dump loads of money into it.
 They had all these stats and arguments stating that if you don’t put money into it, it’s a futile effort.
-And of course, they’re talking about money into their services.
+And of course, they’re talking about putting money into their services.

 They insisted that in order for it to manifest true results, the results they spend most of the article bragging about, bucket-loads of cash needed to be put into it.